This C Tutorial explains Dynamic Memory Allocation in C with examples.

-In simple means, when you required desired amount of memory, you are allocated, you worked up with and when you no longer needed that chunk you freed that back to the system.
+Dynamic memory allocation in C is the process of manually allocating memory during runtime when the size of the array you declared is insufficient.
+In simple means, when you required the desired amount of memory, you are allocated, you worked up with and when you no longer needed that chunk you freed that back to the system.
 This way, you worked efficiently with memory usage i.e. program didn’t retain memory until it exited.

 Consider an instance, suppose we need to maintain record of each employee in some organisation with new employees to join, older employees might leave, how about performing this efficiently using dynamic allocation.
 When new employee joins, we allocate memory and we free up when some one leaves.
 The memory returned to the system might be used by other parts of the same program or by other processes when they would require.